-Protection against whooping cough waned during the five years after fifth dose of DTaPSeptember 12th, 2012 in Diseases, Conditions, Syndromes /
+Protection against whooping cough waned during the five years after fifth dose of DTaPSeptember 12, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 OAKLAND, Calif. − Protection against whooping cough (also called pertussis) waned during the five years after the fifth dose of the combined diphtheria, tetanus, acellular pertussis (DTaP) vaccine, according to researchers from the Kaiser Permanente Vaccine Study Center.
 The fifth dose of DTaP is routinely given to 4- to 6-year-old children prior to starting kindergarten.